AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/label-your-web-campaigns.md

 ## Add a Label to a Web Campaign {#add-a-label-to-a-web-campaign}

-1. Log into Web Personalization and go to the Web Campaigns area.
+1. Log in to Web Personalization and go to the Web Campaigns area.

    ![](assets/web-campaigns-hand.jpg)

    >[!NOTE]
    >
-   >To make it easier to find the campaign you want, use the [filter feature](filter-web-campaigns.md).
+   >To make it easier to find the campaign you want, use the [filter feature](/help/marketo/product-docs/web-personalization/working-with-web-campaigns/filter-web-campaigns.md).

 1. Select the campaigns you want to tag with a label.